gromnitsky/epub-hyphen/README.md

   -l <str>       a 2-letter default language, if <html lang='xx'> attribute is
                  absent; this does NOT override already present lang= attributes
+  -i <str>       a comma-separated list of tags to ignore; a tag can optionally
+                 include a class name, e.g. `h1,p.program`
-  -i <str>       a comma-separated list of tags to ignore -o <str>       an output file name (overwrite the contents) --lang-list    list all supported languages
+  -o <str>       an output file name (overwrite the contents) --lang-list    list all supported languages
   -h, --help     display help for command